singularityhub/sregistry-cli/docs/clients/dropbox.md

 ```

 ## Search
 Once you've pushed a few images, we can search!
 Without a query, your search is akin to a listing of remote images.
+Remember that we have `SREGISTRY_CLIENT=dropbox` exported.

 ```
 sregistry search